JumeiRdGroup/Parceler/README.md

 [中文使用文档](./USAGE-CH.md)

 ####Usage
-Parceler used annotation compiler to generate class just like you write on handle.so DO NOT WORRY ABOUT PERFORMANCE
+<b>Parceler</b> is a compile-time injection framework, it will use the annotation compiler to generate the POJO classes for you, so there is no need to worry about the <i>PERFORMANCE</i>

-The parceler provided two ways to make the bundle operations more convenient on Android.<br>
+The parceler provide two ways to make the bundle operations more convenient on Android.<br>
-At first:Parceler provided annotation <code>Arg</code> to indicate while filed should be associate with bundle. the <code>Arg</code> can be used for any fields of class who could be put in bundle.for eg:<br>
+First, <b>Parceler</b> provide a annotation <b>Arg</b> to indicate which field could be associate with <b>Bundle</b>, see example below:

 ```
 public class UserInfo {